|

 Most tofu is sold in a container filled with water.
 The water is needed to keep the tofu fresh.
 Before baking the tofu, it is essential to press the water out.
 The tofu will crisp in the oven and absorb the marinade by removing the water.
 Here are the two most common ways to remove excess water.

 • Weight – Wrap the tofu block in a clean kitchen towel, similar to a lint-free tea towel.
-Directly place a heavy object on the tofu, such as a cast-iron pan or a regular pan.
+Directly place a heavy object on the tofu, such as a cast-iron or regular pan.
 Let sit for 15 – 30 minutes.

 • Press – A tofu press is two pieces of plastic or bamboo held together with four screws.
 The tofu is inserted into the press, and the screws are tightened.
-The press is then placed on its side, and then the scores are tightened every 3 – 5 minutes for 15 minutes.
+The press is placed on its side, and the scores are tightened every 3 – 5 minutes for 15 minutes.

 Once pressed, cut the tofu into one-inch cubes.
-I do this by cutting down the middle creating two halves.
-Then cut one-inch strips.
+I do this by cutting down the middle, creating two halves.
+Then, cut one-inch strips.
 Make a quarter turn and then cut into one-inch strips again.
 This will create perfect cubes.

 Marinade

 For this recipe, I am using a sushi-inspired tofu marinade.
-To make this marinade, you will need to start with a small bowl.
-Then mix two tablespoons of corn starch, two tablespoons of rice vinegar, two tablespoons of soy sauce, two minced garlic close, and one teaspoon of wasabi paste in a medium-sized bowl.
+To make this marinade, you must start with a small bowl.
+Then mix two tablespoons of cornstarch, two tablespoons of rice vinegar, two tablespoons of soy sauce, two minced garlic close, and one teaspoon of wasabi paste in a medium-sized bowl.

 Place the tofu squares in the bowl and gently toss.
 Let stand for 15 – 20 minutes, occasionally tilting the bowl to move the marinade around.

 Move the tofu into a lightly oiled baking dish.
-Bake at 425F/225c for 25 – 30 minutes or until the edges are crispy.
+Bake at 425F/225C for 25 – 30 minutes or until the edges are crispy.
 Flip the tofu midway through baking.

 Prepare the Rice